3 Key Specifications of Driver Fitting

 Driver loft must be matched in combination to the golfer’s swing speed and their angle of attack into the ball.
 The slower the swing speed and the more downward the angle of attack, the higher the loft of the driver has to be for maximum distance – and vice versa.
 While each golfer has to be individually analyzed to know which loft brings the most distance, here is a basic chart to use as a guideline.

-Driver Swing Speed
+Driver

-Best Loft for Carry (web conditions)
+Best Loft

-Best Loft for Roll Out (dry conditions)
+for Roll Out

 60